5 Sitemap Examples: How to Get Your Sitemaps in Perfect Shape and Boost Your SEO

 Sitemaps are files that list the web pages on your site.
 Web crawlers like Googlebot read this file to better understand your site’s content and organisation.

 In addition to providing valuable information about your site’s pages and files, a sitemap helps search engines understand what information is relevant on your site.
-An example would be the date when the page was last updated and whether an alternate language version is available.

 How to find a sitemap on a website